asdf3601a/hath-rust-docker/README.md

 # A better image is already available.
 This repository is no longer necessary.

-If you are initially setup hath docker.
+If you are initial setup hath-docker.

 **Create work directory manually**